The extensor carpi radialis brevis can contribute to pain at the back of your wrist, also called the dorsum of the hand.

 The extensor carpi radialis brevis often gets overloaded and develops trigger points due to repetitive use of a strong grip.

 Thus, one or more of the following activities leave you with a higher risk of straining this muscle.
-Surely this list is not complete, but it will give you some examples.
+Surely this list is not complete, but it will give you an idea.

 To feel this muscle, place your fingers at the upper third of your forearm and extend as well as kink your wrist – to the side of its thumb –.